 Jonathan Readey is a lecturer in English at Brown University and the Associate Director of the nonfiction writing program.
 His work in the field of nonfiction writing includes co-editing the book Crafting Cultural Rhetorics: Readings for University Writers; literary criticism, where he has published essays in The Henry James Review and the book collection The Literature of New York; and creative writing, where he has published several short stories in literary journals.
 He has also taught at the University of Virginia, the University of Notre Dame, and Indiana University-South Bend.
 Prior to returning to academia, he worked in television news, business writing, technical writing, and researching and editing commemorative books, experiences he tries to bring to bear in his courses at Brown.

 Amelia Spalter graduated from Brown University with a BA in Religious Studies in 2021 and earned a BA in 2022 through the Fifth-Year Master’s honors program.
 She was elected the student speaker for Brown’s 2022 master’s commencement ceremony.
-She is the founder and Editor in Chief of Brown University Interviews.
-A brief selection of her previous interviews include media personality Norman Lear, attorney Alan Dershowitz, singer/songwriter Seal, and Black Lives Matter co-founder Patrisse Cullors, and former FBI Director James Comey.
+She is the founder and former Editor in Chief of Brown University Interviews.
+A brief selection of her previous interviews include media personality Norman Lear, attorney Alan Dershowitz, Black Lives Matter co-founder Patrisse Cullors, and former FBI Director James Comey.
 Before enrolling at Brown University, her formal education was stewarded primarily by television.
 As such, she now plans to pay it forward by pursuing a career in television writing.
-She is also a former senior staff writer for The Brown Daily Herald, Director Emerita of The Brown Political Review Interviews Board.
-When not interviewing, she serves as the founding President of the Brown University Screenwriting Collective, the Ivy League’s largest pre-professional screenwriting organization.
+She is also a former senior staff writer for The Brown Daily Herald, Director Emerita of The Brown Political Review Interviews Board and founder of the Brown University Screenwriting Collective, the Ivy League’s largest pre-professional screenwriting organization.
 She currently serves as director of communications for a not-for-profit community center, The United Community Martial Arts Institute of Rhode Island, where she is also a Black Belt instructor.